 There are plenty of tips, tricks and, of course, scams involved in finding a place to stay in Hong Kong—it is wise to do your research before booking anything.
 Hostels and guesthouses are another option, after all, if you plan your vacation correctly, you shouldn't be spending much time in your hotel room at all.

 There really is no need to spend extravagantly on food in Hong Kong, as the city has to be one of the world’s great food bargains.
 Superb Cantonese food is available for little more than pocket money and Indian, Thai, and Malay dishes can also be had at bargain prices, and it's really only Western cuisine that can eat up your budget.
 Tea sets are set menu lunches served between 2 p.m. and 5 p.m. and are another great way to get a cut-price meal.

 Most of Hong Kong’s best sightseeing can be done for free or for the price of a ferry or bus ticket.
 An iconic Star Ferry ride across Victoria Harbour costs just a couple of dollars, entry to the excellent Hong Kong Heritage Museum is just a dollar, and walking around the bustling markets is free.

 More Budget Tips

-Keep transport costs to a minimum by buying an Octopus Card, which offers a reduction on fares.
 The MTR metro system is simple to use and covers just about everywhere.
+Keep transport costs to a minimum by buying an Octopus Card, which offers a reduction on transit fares.

-Can’t afford to drink in the bars of Lan Kwai Fong, then pick up a beer from the nearby 7-Eleven and join the crowds on the street (at weekends anyway).
+If you can’t afford to drink in the bars of Lan Kwai Fong, then pick up a beer from the nearby 7-Eleven and join the locals at the curb-side table.
 Hong Kong bars usually have happy hours from 5 p.m. to 7 p.m. when beers and drinks are often 2 for 1.